cdemers/chuck-soa/README.md

-# ChunkyMonky SOA Modelling Language
+# Chuck SOA Modelling Language

-A derived SOA modelling language.
+An SOA specific modelling language derived from previous generations of modelling languages like UML.
 This repository includes a couple of PDF cheetsheets and a stencil for OmniGraffle.

 ---